Mother wants answers after teenage daughter is restrained, suspended

 Wheeler says she saw an un-redacted version Tuesday, Nov.
 15, almost four weeks later.

-“It literally started, [and] Carleigh is already on the ground,” Wheeler explained.
+“It literally started, and Carleigh is already on the ground,” Wheeler explained.
 “Her knees are facing the camera.
-You can’t really see how she’s being restrained other than that there’s an adult male, at least twice her size, standing over her.”
+You can’t really see how she’s being restrained other than there’s an adult male, at least twice her size, standing over her.”

 Wheeler also says Carleigh has had a 504 plan with the St. Tammany Parish School system since she was in the first grade.